nirmalchandra/nirmalchandra/README.md

 - **Automation Framework Engineering**: Architected and developed a robust automation framework that streamlines the writing of integration tests, enabling seamless and efficient testing processes.

 - **Driving Cultural Transformation**: Spearheaded a global cultural shift by creating and mentoring teams of developers and test engineers, instilling Test-Driven Development (TDD) methodologies into their development and testing practices.

-### Key QA Expertise
-- **No-Code Integration Testing (Global Impact)**: Empowered developers and SDETs worldwide by introducing a no-code approach to writing executable integration tests using simple JSON/YAML, eliminating the need for programming knowledge and democratizing testing capabilities.

-- **Regression Testing Transformation**: Revolutionized regression testing practices by enabling the rapid creation of regression packs, reducing the time required from months to mere hours or days, driving significant productivity gains.

 -------------------------